 Pricing: It’s free.
-Though they offer premium versions, ranging from $9 and $49, that gives the users the flexibility to further customize, but the free version is sufficient enough for a great blog platform
+Though they offer premium versions, ranging from $9 and $49, that give the users the flexibility to customize further, the free version is sufficient for a great blog platform.

 Ease of Use: A great advantage of using Tumblr is that it is pretty simple to set up and easy to use.
-Doesn’t require you to be a great coder to get something fitting setup.
+It doesn’t require you to be a great coder to get something proper setup.

-SEO Options: Tumblr gives you the opportunity to integrate SEO options.
-It allows you to track using Google Analytics, along with several other options to see when someone clicks on your Tumblr ads.
+SEO Options: Tumblr allows you to integrate SEO options.
+It will enable you to track using Google Analytics and several other options to see when someone clicks on your Tumblr ads.

-Multiple Blogs: Tumblr also gives you the opportunity to have multiple blogs.
-You can start with one, but you can add multiple more if you want to focus on specific posts.
+Multiple Blogs: Tumblr also allows you to have multiple blogs.
+You can start with one, but you can add more if you want to focus on specific posts.

 Community: The most valuable feature of Tumblr is its great community.
 Contrary to other blogging platforms, it is easier for you to grow an audience here.
-You can garner subscribers, answer questions from readers and also re-blog others’ content all from within the platform.
+You can garner subscribers, answer readers’ questions, and reblog others’ content from within the platform.

-Mobile optimized: Mobile usage has officially surpassed desktop usage, so it’s worth mentioning here that Tumblr has a high-quality iOS, Android, and Windows app, that means that your blog is automatically mobile optimized.
+Mobile optimized: Mobile usage has officially surpassed desktop usage, so it’s worth mentioning here that Tumblr has a high-quality iOS, Android, and Windows app, which means that your blog is automatically mobile optimized.

 Cons of Tumblr: